dnl-rss/secureum-slot2-solidity101/00_precontract.md

 ### 4. Layout of a solidity file

+The layout of a solidity source file is important for readability.

-A solidity source file can contain an arbitrary number of pragma directions, import directives, and struct/enum/contract definitions.
+A solidity file can contain an arbitrary number of `pragma`/`import` directives and `struct`/`enum`/`contract` definitions.

 Best practices is to declare within contracts in this order:
 - state variables